CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Prediction of Directives Color

 \subsection{Experimental Setup}

 Our aim was to create an automated pipeline for classifying policy paragraphs according to our two-level annotation schema.
 All experiments were conducted using our human-annotated gold-standard dataset, which contains 6,000 samples, divided into training (80\%) and validation (20\%) sets.
-For a final evaluation, we used a separate test set of 1,900 samples, which was collaboratively constructed and validated by our three domain experts.
+For a final evaluation, we used a separate test set of 1,901 samples, which was collaboratively constructed and validated by our three domain experts.

 Our experimental process followed four stages.
 First, we conducted extensive prompt engineering to find the most effective instructions for our classification tasks.
 The optimal prompt, detailed in Appendix~\ref{app:prompt}, was identified through iterative testing on OpenAI models and applied in all subsequent experiments.
 Second, we established baselines using traditional machine learning models (SVM and XGBoost)~\cite{cortes1995svm, chen2016xgboost} and benchmarked a range of state-of-the-art LLMs for the zero-shot Level-1 classification task to identify a model that balances performance and cost-efficiency.
+We additionally benchmarked representative open-weight encoder-only and decoder-only models under supervised fine-tuning, including BERT-base-Chinese, Qwen2.5-7B, and Llama-3-8B; the full benchmark is reported in Appendix~\ref{app:open_weight_benchmark}.
 Third, using the selected model, we compared zero-shot, few-shot, and fine-tuning methods to determine the most effective strategy \cite{brown2020languagemodelsfewshotlearners}.
 Finally, we applied this optimal strategy to the more granular Level-2 (Color) classification task.